chipsalliance/chisel/docs/src/installation.md

 #### SBT

-[SBT](https://www.scala-sbt.org) is the more traditional Scala build tool that has many resources and examples.
+[SBT](https://www.scala-sbt.org) is the more traditional Scala build tool with many resources and examples.
-It is most productively used with its own REPL rather than on the command-line.
+It is most productively used with its REPL rather than on the command line.

 ##### Linux